mkane968/Text-Mining-with-Student-Papers/README.md

 Convert individual files from docx (or any other file extension) to text by going to "File -> Save As ->" and selecting txt as extension.
 Do this if small batch of files  has different extension like .pages or .pdf.

-## Using the Code
+## Code Usage
-Associate all student essays with their metadata using [this script.](https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Merge_Student_Essays_%26_Metadata.ipynb)
+**[Merge Student Essays and Metadata]**(https://github.com/mkane968/Text-Mining-with-Student-Papers/blob/main/notebooks/Merge_Student_Essays_%26_Metadata.ipynb): Associate all student essays with their metadata in a pandas dataframe and download tsv file

-Perform basic cleaning and exploratory text mining on essays using this script.
+**Preprocessing & Basic Text Analysis**: Perform basic cleaning and exploratory text mining on essays.